braincore/marchitect/README.md

 * Mix of imperative and declarative styles.
 * Arbitrary execution modes (install, update, clean, start, stop, ...).
 * Interface for validating machine state.
 * Be lightweight because most complex configurations are happening in containers anyway.

 ## Non-goals

-* Making whiteprints and siteplans share-able with other people and companies.
+* Making whiteprints and site plans share-able with other people and companies.
 * Non-Linux deployment targets.

 ## Concepts